Home

 Comments

-Having raised sheep for many years, We've had many different breeds of ewes.
+Having raised sheep for many years, we've had many different breeds of ewes.
 Dorset, Suffolk, Rambouillet, Shropshire, Hampshire, Polypay, Romanov, Columbia, East Frisian and many crosses.
 Each of these breeds has something to offer and each breed comes with its own set of issues.
 One problem they all have in common is they need to be sheared.

 Its been many, many years since wool has been anything but a burden.
 This is particularly true for medium and coarse wool breeds.
 Shearing costs continue to rise while wool prices continue to decline.
 Commercial production of medium grade wool has become completely unviable.
 I have come to accept that shedding sheep are the future.